OpenID Connect Federated Authentication

 OpenID Connect Federated Authentication is only available in the Mender Enterprise plan.
 See the Mender plans page for an overview of all Mender plans and features.

 OpenID Connect (OIDC) uses a very similar flow to SAML.
-And as with SAML, you can configure Mender to initiate the authorization process with the OpenID Connect provider by exposing a login endpoint that redirects user to the authorization server, which in turn calls an authentication callback.
+As with SAML, you can configure Mender to initiate the authorization process with the OpenID Connect provider by exposing a login endpoint that redirects users to the authorization server, which in turn calls an authentication callback.

-Please note that as of today, Mender only implements the Implicit Flow.
+Please note that as of today, Mender only supports the Implicit Flow.

 The well-known endpoint